srinivasa-vasu/k8s-workshop/docs/01-pod/index.md

 ## Pod Node binding

-You can constrain a pod to only be able to run on particular nodes or to prefer to run on particular nodes.
+You can constrain a pod to only be able to run on a particular node(s).
 There are several ways to do this, and will look at how to use label selectors to make the selection

 Create a new Pod by running the manifest <i class="fa fa-check-circle" aria-hidden="true" style="color:green"></i> `kubectl apply -f 01-pod/05.Pod-node-selector.yaml`